About the course

 An independent and original dissertation is an integral component of the course.
 In order to equip you with the necessary skills to undertake high quality research, a suite of training activities are offered to develop key transferable skills in order for you to be able to execute high quality independent and original research, and expose you to applied research methods used widely in academic and professional research.

 The core modules are assessed by written examination and a piece of submitted coursework.
-You will also study two electives, which are each assessed through a 4,000-word essay.
+You will also study two electives, which are each assessed through an essay.
 You will also write an individual dissertation of 15,000 words, which will be independently produced and contain your original work.

 There is an ECM alumni network with over 700 alumni in 70 countries.
 The department's Alumni Office helps alumni keep in touch with each other and organises alumni events.